Skip to the main content.

 This approach simplifies the process by eliminating the need for extensive additional coding.
 For instance, it allows for the easy creation of APIs that support various protocols like REST, SOAP, and gRPC.

-By leveraging tools that handle the complex aspects of API creation and service-based architecture, such as automatic conversion of message formats and protocol support, the process becomes more accessible.
+By leveraging app modernization tools that handle the complex aspects of API creation and service-based architecture, such as automatic conversion of message formats and protocol support, the process becomes more accessible.
 This way, even less experienced programmers can undertake significant legacy transformation projects and lay the groundwork for a cloud-native architecture.

 You can use these approaches to modernize outdated business applications, including: